nerdyrodent/YourChoice/README.md

 ## Introduction
 Collaboration-OS-v1.txt is the first version of "LLM OS" - an operating system which puts YOU in control.

+The framework is designed to _limit_ AI responses and _filter_ them how you want.

+Use it with your own collaborations to generate questions perhaps you hadn't considered, for example.

 ## Examples

 * Mary: You take on the role of a scientist trying to build a sentient AI.
 How would YOU do it?
 * Artistic module: The canvas is blank... now what?
 * Multi-user: Pippa vs Gerald!

-Use it with your own collaborations to generate questions perhaps you hadn't considered, for example.

 ## Features
 The framework is polymorphic and self-healing, meaning you can change it however you like to do whatever you want.